XorTroll/NitroEdit/README.md

 ### libnedit

-- Improve loading/saving times, can't do much better due to technical limitations existing ROM editors don't have...

 - Implement saving texture as NCGR+NCLR+NSCR

 - Implement saving in utility.bin files

 - Support other formats within SDATs (STRM, SSEQ, etc.)

-- Models and model textures (NSBMD, NSBTX), maybe support editing those textures at least?
+- Models and model textures (NSBMD, NSBTX)

 - Support for remaining BMG message encodings

-- Proper BMG escape support for messages using it
+- Proper BMG special character support for messages using it

 - For multiple palette NCGR+NCLR textures, allow choosing the palette to load